Information and guidance on the Equality Act 2010, including age discrimination and public sector Equality Duty.

 The public sector Equality Duty came into force across Great Britain on 5 April 2011.
 It means that public bodies have to consider all individuals when carrying out their day-to-day work – in shaping policy, in delivering services and in relation to their own employees.

-It also requires that public bodies:
+It also requires that public bodies have due regard to the need to:

 - advance equality of opportunity